 A drunk staggers into a church and sits down in a confessional and says nothing.
 The priest coughs, still nothing; then the priest knocks on the wall 3 times to get his attention.
 The drunk finally speaks up saying, "No use knocking mate, there's no paper in this one either."Back to the beer......

 "Golden brown strong ale.
 Vinous hoppy nose.
 Powerful flavour full of hops and fruit.
 Lasting bitter finish giving way to toffee notes."

 YSLA pours with a fairly active carbonation which is due to the bottle conditioning, not the result of pumping gas into the brew.
 This leads to a white rocky head that soon subsides but doesn't entirely disappear and leaves a respectable, if not generous amount of lacing on the glass.
 There's a bit of sediment in the bottle and this should be swirled in the last inch or so of beer and then poured - we don't want to waste any of that yeasty goodness now, do we?

-Unfortunately, this means that the appearance of the beer changes from a clear, rich golden colour, to a slightly hazy, amberish hue, but them's the breaks.The mouthfeel is smooth and creamy, and the initial taste is of a dry fruitiness.
+There's lots going on with the aroma.
+There are traces of caramel malt, masses of fruit - particularly vine-fruit, banana and orange - a healthy dollop of bread-dough yeastiness and a faint trace of aniseed.
+All this is firmly held in check by a spicy, peppery hop aroma that gets stronger as the beer warms.The mouthfeel is smooth and creamy, and the initial taste is of a dry fruitiness.
 This leads into a more pronounced, tart, lemony zing and a spicy and peppery, yet floral hop tone.
 There's plenty of malt profile in this beer too, with caramel and crystal being most noticeable with a light toastiness and the meerest suggestion of chocolate.
 There's lots of fruity yeast character buzzing around in here as well which all adds up to one amazingly well-balanced beer.
 The finish has a lovely alcoholic warmth with a slightly dry, gently bitter, yet somewhat sweet, aftertaste.